loginabhay/ImgToAscii/README.md

 3. In terminal write python change_to_ascii.py --image-path

 # Output
-This is the output image:
+This is how the output will look like:

 ![GitHub Logo](/output.png)